A complete normal form for everywhere Levi degenerate hypersurfaces in $\mathbb C^{3}$: Abstract

 \section{Abstract}

 $2$-nondegenerate real hypersurfaces in complex manifolds play an important role in CR-geometry and the theory of Hermitian Symmetric Domains.
-In this paper, we construct a complete convergent normal form for everywhere $2$-nondegenerate real-analytic hypersurfaces in complex $3$-space.
-We do so by developing the homological approach of Chern-Moser in the $2$-nondegenerate setting.
+In this paper, we obtain a complete convergent normal form for everywhere $2$-nondegenerate real-analytic hypersurfaces in complex $3$-space.
+We do so by entirely reproducing the Chern-Moser theory in the $2$-nondegenerate setting.
 This seems to be the first such construction for hypersurfaces of {\em infinite Catlin multitype}.
+We in particular discover {\em chains} in an everywhere $2$-nondegenerate hypersurface, the tangent lines to which at a point form the so-called {\em canonical cone}.
 Our approach is based on using a {\em rational (nonpolynomial) model} for everywhere $2$-nondegenerate hypersurfaces, which is the local realization due to Fels-Kaup of the well known {\em tube over the light cone}.
+For the convergence of the normal form, we use an argument due to Zaitsev, based on building a canonical direction field in an appropriate bundle over a hypersurface.

 As an application, we obtain, in the spirit of Chern-Moser theory, a criterion for the {\em local sphericity} (i.e. local equivalence to the model) for a $2$-nondegenerate hypersurface in terms of its normal form.
 As another application, we obtain an explicit description of the moduli space of everywhere $2$-nondegenerate hypersurfaces.